Artificial grass material cut to your dimensions

 C. Irrigation: Are there sprinklers or bubblers for the remaining trees and plants or does irrigation need to be finished first?
 Identify all irrigation lines, electrical conduit, etc. below ground that could be damaged during the synthetic grass installation.

 D. Preventing Future Damage: Determine if additional supplies are needed to prevent damage from rodents or ground animals.
 Rodent wire (similar to chicken wire) may be appropriate.
 Is there a dog that could pull up the artificial grass?
-If so, the entire perimeter should be secured, to prevent the synthetic grass from being pulled up or damaged.
+If so, secure the entire perimeter to prevent the synthetic grass from being pulled up or damaged.

 E. Existing Design Elements: Is there a concrete border? is it smooth?
 Will you need to nail into concrete footings?
 If you are using curbing, edging or border materials, install it prior to cutting the synthetic grass, as this will give you a more accurate measurement for the fake grass.